The 2021 International e-Assessment Conference and Awards

 Announcing the Award winners of the Best Research and Lifetime Contribution Award

-Following Charles’ keynote, we turned our attention to the Best Research Award, which recognises both academic and commercial organisations seeking to evolve a new and evidence-based approach to the use of technology to enhance and transform all forms of assessment.
+Our fourth and final event, Building Assessment for the Future, started with a keynote by Charles Fadel, global education thought leader and futurist, author and inventor.
+The Best Research Award recognises both academic and commercial organisations seeking to evolve a new and evidence-based approach to the use of technology to enhance and transform all forms of assessment.
 It is those research projects that will provide the robust systems and technologies that will improve the whole of the assessment industry.

-The Lifetime Contribution Award is an opportunity to recognise an individual who is established in the industry and who has made a significant and sustained contribution to e-assessment over the duration of their career.
+The Lifetime Contribution Award recognises an individual who is established in the industry and who has made a significant and sustained contribution to e-assessment over the duration of their career.
 The contributions made by the winner of our Lifetime Contribution Award, and by the researchers working in our field, bring enormous benefits to us all.
-We will discuss the importance of solid foundations, a clear vision and of evidence-based approaches, with an attention to detail that helps build a sustainable future for the industry as a whole.
+We discussed the importance of solid foundations, a clear vision and of evidence-based approaches, with an attention to detail that helps build a sustainable future for the industry as a whole.